NCERT Solutions for Class-9 Science Chapter-4 Structure of the Atom

 Question 2.
 What are the limitations of J.J.
 Thomson’s model of an atom ?

-Limitations of Thomson’s model of an atom
+Answer: Limitations of Thomson’s model of an atom

 (i) It could not explain the result of the scattering experiment performed by Rutherford.